 Adventureous things to do in Redcliffe

 Take off on a one-day, two-day or three-day Moreton Island escape with Sunrover Tours.
-You’ll be picked-up from Brisbane Transit Centre in the CBD and ferried across the bay for an island safari enjoying all the delights Moreton Island has to offer.
+You’ll be picked-up from Brisbane Transit Centre and ferried across the bay for an island safari enjoying all the delights Moreton Island has to offer.
 Experience sand boarding, wreck snorkelling, dolphin feeding, beach camping and much more active fun in the sun.
 For a high-flying, adrenaline-rushing, birds-eye tour over the bay area or further afield, book a scenic flight with Antique Airways jetting-off from Redcliffe Airfield.
-You can choose from 4 different scenic fight packages which vary in price starting from the 15-minute Redcliffe coastline flyover, through to the one-hour flight over Redcliffe and the Glass House Mountains.
-For an additional charge, adrenaline addicts are welcome to add aerobatics to their joy-flight for an additional charge.
-For more things to do in Redcliffe look no further than Boab Boat Hire Redcliffe situated in Newport.
-You can hire a boat or jet-ski for an on-water adventure and sightsee around the bay, or over to Bribie Island.
-Skippered charters can also be arranged if you prefer to kick-back and relax.
-If you’d like to get up close to marine life, book a whale watching cruise during humpback migration season aboard Brisbane Whale Watching, departing from Redcliffe Jetty, June to November.
-Alternatively, jump aboard Dolphin Wild Island Cruises departing Newport Marina for an exhilarating day on the water – swim, feed fish, sit securely within the boom net as you ride through the water off the back of the boat enjoy an on-board lunch.
+You can choose from four different scenic flight packages which vary in price starting from the 15 minute Redcliffe coastline flyover, through to the one hour flight over Redcliffe and the Glass House Mountains.
+For an additional charge, adrenaline addicts are welcome to add aerobatics to their joy-ride.

 HMQS Gayundah Wreck